 With the help of the international art community, health care professionals, and more than 6,000 supporters from around the world, Angkor Hospital for Children opened its gates in 1999.
 Kenro founded Angkor Hospital for Children on the principle of building a hospital for Cambodian children, run by Cambodians.
-Following Friends’ model of Treatment + Education + Prevention, AHC has created a sustainable, replicable model of a healthcare institution that provides high-quality and compassionate medical care to all children, regardless of their ability to pay.
+Following Friends’ model of Treatment + Education + Prevention, AHC has created a sustainable, replicable model of a health care institution that provides high-quality medical care to all children, regardless of their ability to pay.

 - Outpatient Department

 - Emergency Department

 The hospital also offers ancillary services, including an on-site laboratory and a wide variety of medical educational programs.
 In 2010, AHC opened a satellite clinic in partnership with the government-run Sotnikum Referral Hospital, to provide care for rural children that may not otherwise have access to the main hospital in Siem Reap.

 After 14 years of management, Friends Without A Border celebrated the independence of AHC as a locally-sustainable and independent hospital by handing over the “green key” to its doors.
 Today, 98 percent of Angkor Hospital for Children’s staff are Cambodian.
 The medical team is made up of 70 doctors, 200 nursing staff and 100 other medical staff members.
 The non-medical staff, including Development, Management and Logistics, has 137 employees and 130 support staff members.

 In 2013, Angkor Hospital for Children was recognized by the Cambodian Ministry of Health as being “one of only three healthcare institutions in the entire country” that is essential to the well-being for all of Cambodia.

 To learn more about Angkor Hospital for Children, please visit their website at www.angkorhospital.org.